 Wind Power Challenge

-Suitable for KS2 - 4, this renewable energy challenge puts students' competitive spirits to the test.
+Suitable for KS2 - 4, this renewable energy, wind power challenge puts students' competitive spirits to the test.

 Students are given minimal materials and asked to design a wind powered machine that can lift a weighted cup off the floor.
 Teachers instruction sheets, related video clips and even certificates are provided.